-DISTRIBUTION: In NC, it occurs essentially statewide.
+DISTRIBUTION: In NC, it occurs essentially statewide, but is of spotty distribution in the mountains.

 Ranges over nearly all of North America, south to the Gulf Coast, but absent in FL and the adjacent coastal areas of GA and SC.